Last updated on November 29th, 2023 at 02:35 pm

-Every registered business in Nigeria is expected to file their annual returns with the Corporate Affairs Commission not later than 30th June every year.
+Limited Liability Company (LLC) and Business Name, and every registered business in Nigeria are expected to file their annual returns with the Corporate Affairs Commission no later than 30th June every year.

 The only exception to this is when the calendar year in which the business name is registered does not end by December.

 When Should a New Business Start To File Annual Returns In Nigeria?